jbjurling/MSc_degree_project/README.md

 # Computing polygenic risk scores for breast and ovarian cancer
-Polygenic risk scores were computed for breast cancer and ovarian cancer in the UK Biobank cohort.
-GWAS summary statistics was downloaded from BCAC and OCAC.
+Polygenic risk scores were computed for breast cancer and ovarian cancer separately.
+Genotype data from females in the UK Biobank cohort was used to conduct the scores.
+GWAS summary statistics was provided from BCAC and OCAC.

 See PRS.md for workflow.